-1.2 Limit of Quantification
+1.2 MRLS at the limit of quantification

-Most of the proposed MRLs in this Application are at the limit of quantification (LOQ) and are indicated by an \ in the 'Summary of proposed MRLs for lasalocid'.
+The proposed MRLs for lasalocid for eggs and poultry meat in this Application are at the limit of quantification (LOQ) and are indicated by an \ in the above table.
 The LOQ is the lowest concentration of an agricultural or veterinary chemical residue that can be identified and quantitatively measured in a specified food, agricultural commodity or animal feed with an acceptable degree of certainty by a regulatory method of analysis.
 The inclusion of the MRLs at the LOQ means that no detectable residues of the relevant chemical should occur.
 FSANZ incorporates MRLs at the LOQ in the Code to assist in identifying a practical benchmark for enforcement and to allow for future developments in methods of detection that could lead to a lowering of this limit.